 A High-Quality Bluetooth Adapter Option

 One of the biggest issues with Bluetooth for audio will be the signal strength.
-If you want the best hardware you can get to try and mitigate the possible issues with wireless Bluetooth signals, you want a unit like the JYctrone 3-in-1 Bluetooth 3.0 Receiver (on Amazon).
+If you want the best hardware you can get to try and mitigate the possible issues with wireless Bluetooth signals, you want a unit like the Avantree Oasis Plus Bluetooth 5.0 Transmitter Receiver (on Amazon).

 A More budget-Friendly Option

 Luckily Bluetooth technology is pretty well understood at this point, and pretty cheap to implement.
-Units like this esinkin Bluetooth Audio Adapter (also on Amazon) can take in your Bluetooth signals and convert them to left and right channel sound without coming close to breaking the bank.
+Units like this esinkin Bluetooth Audio Adapter (on Amazon) can take in your Bluetooth signals and convert them to left and right channel sound without coming close to breaking the bank.

 This option is limited by the low number of channels, but that’s the devil’s bargain of Bluetooth convenience – that wireless signal just can’t carry all the channels.